Real Estate Comps: What They Are And How To Find Them In Your Area

 You've probably heard the old real estate adage, “Location, location, location.”
 Well, it’s an old adage because it’s pretty darn true.
 A 500-square-foot apartment in parts of New York City can be 10 times as expensive as a 5,000-square-foot house in the middle of the country.
 The differences aren't always quite that stark, but you get the idea.
 Typically, optimal comps are no further than one mile from the property, but that will depend on your area (rural, etc.)

 How well-built and well-maintained a home is can be a critical component of its comparable value.
 For instance, there may be a significant price difference between a home with a leaking roof and another that has a brand new roof.
 When running comps, make sure you take into account the condition of all parts of the homes you’re comparing.

 New homes tend to have higher value, so a home built in 1950 and one built in 2010 may not have similar values just because they have the same number of bathrooms and bedrooms.
-There isn't.

 Number Of Rooms

 A four-bed, two-bath house may seem like a pretty close comp for a three-bed, two-bath house, but that’s not necessarily true.
 That extra bedroom can often mean a price difference of $100,000 or more.
 Don't forget to factor in size, too, as square footage can have a major impact on home value.

 Acreage value varies by location but, all other factors being equal, more land means more value.
 Even if the houses are pretty comparable, if one sits on 2 acres and the other sits on 10 acres, you need to take that into account when determining the value of both properties.
 This is especially true based on location.
 A large lot near a popular urban center could be countless times more valuable than a rural plot of land the exact same size.